What's new in Visual Studio 2022

 Git multi-repo support and line-staging support

-New in 17.3: We recently added line-staging support, also known as interactive staging.
+New in 17.3: We added line-staging support, also known as interactive staging.
 Now, you can stage chunks of changes in your files right from the code editor, or split changes across different commits.
 For more information, see the Stage lines of code in Visual Studio page.

 Whole line completion: In Visual Studio 2022, the IntelliCode feature can now automatically complete code up to a whole line at a time.
 For details, see the Type less, code more with IntelliCode completions blog post.